choose GitHub Copilot

 aivo logs

-Narrow by source, tool, or text. --errors shows only failures.
+Narrow by source, model, key, time, or text. --errors shows only failures.

 aivo logs --by chat -n 5